MostafaKhaled2017/SuperVLAD/README.md

 In our experiments, we use SuperVLAD as the main model because it is a strong and recent method for the VPR task.
 The project started from the original SuperVLAD repository, but the focus here is the adversarial robustness study rather than SuperVLAD itself.

-Our work has three main parts:
+Our work has two main parts:

 1. Retrieval-aware adversarial training evaluated with FGSM attacks.
-2. FGSM adversarial training with different training epsilon values.
-3. Perceptual adversarial training adapted from classification to the VPR setting.
+2. Perceptual adversarial training adapted from classification to the VPR setting.

 ## Project Contents